CustomGPT-Ai-Coupon-Code/.github/README.md

 Your data stays private.
 CustomGPT ensures that your proprietary information is secure and used solely to train your bot.

 **3. Multi-Channel Deployment**
-Deploy your AI anywhere: your website, customer support portal, live chat, or even integrate it into your mobile apps.
+Deploy your AI anywhere: your website, customer spport portal, live chat, or even integrate it into your mobile apps.

 **4. API & Integration Ready**
 Need more advanced capabilities?
 Developers can still access robust API endpoints to embed your custom AI into any workflow.